Nanoscale Polar Landscapes in Quantum Paraelectric SrTiO3

-In addition to the local polarity, SrTiO$_{3}$ below $T_{AFD}$ exhibits a spatially fluctuating landscape of polar nanodomains with a characteristic length of $\sim$ 20 $nm$.
-Figure 3A displays a real space map of $\mathbf{\Delta_k}(\mathbf{r})$ in SrTiO$_{3}$ at 69 K over a larger $140 \times 140 ~nm^{2}$ field of view.
+The spatially fluctuating landscape involves polar nanodomains with a characteristic length of $\sim$ 20 $nm$.
+Figure 3a displays a real space map of $\mathbf{\Delta_k}(\mathbf{r})$ in SrTiO$_{3}$ at 69 K over a larger $140 \times 140 ~nm^{2}$ field of view.
 The color and transparency represents the direction and amplitude of $\mathbf{\Delta_k}(\mathbf{r})$ (shown without the arrows for simpler visualization).
 The map represents static configurations over the minute-timescale of image acquisition; fast temporal fluctuations are averaged over.
 The real space map exhibits a highly textured arrangement of spatially fluctuating polar nanodomains, involving multiple polarization directions over tens of nanometers.
 The spatial organization of polar order is then quantified through the correlation function, $C(\mathbf{r}) = \left\langle \mathbf{\Delta_k}(\mathbf{r}) \cdot \mathbf{\Delta_k}(\mathbf{r+r'}) \right\rangle_{\mathbf{r'}}$, where $\left\langle ... \right\rangle_{\mathbf{r'}}$ denotes the spatial average.
-Figure 3B shows $C(\mathbf{r})$ and the radial profile, $C(r)$.
+Figure 3b shows $C(\mathbf{r})$ and the radial profile, $C(r)$.
 The correlation function first exhibits a rapid exponential decay, indicative of short-range polar order.
 The short-distance decay is described by $C(r) \sim C_{0}\exp[-r/\xi] $, where $\xi$ characterizes the domain size or correlation length.
-Fitting yields $\xi \sim 20 \pm 0.6~\text{$nm$}$ at this temperature (see SI for more details), establishing the characteristic size of the emergent polar nanodomains in SrTiO$_{3}$.
+Fitting yields $\xi \sim 20 \pm 0.6~\text{$nm$}$ at this temperature (see Methods for more details), establishing the characteristic size of the emergent polar nanodomains in SrTiO$_{3}$.

 The local polar nanodomains in quantum paraelectric SrTiO$_{3}$ also develop a periodic spatial ordering.
 In the correlation function, an additional peak emerges at a length scale $\lambda \approx $~25 $nm$, indicating the presence of longer-range spatial correlations beyond the typical size of individual nanodomains.
 This extra peak suggests that the small polar nanodomains are not randomly distributed; instead, they exhibit periodic spatial order among themselves over tens of nanometers.
 Such behavior points to an unusual intermediate level of polar order below $T_{AFD}$, where nanodomains exhibit a degree of spatial modulation.
 Inelastic scattering on SrTiO$_{3}$ measurements reveal a polar-acoustic anomaly, involving an incomplete softening of a transverse acoustic mode at a finite wavevector, $q$ \cite{muller1991indication,fauque2022mesoscopic,orenstein2025observation}.
 A full softening would indicate a phase transition into a incommensurate modulation of atomic positions with a period $\lambda = 2\pi/q$.
 However, the acoustic phonon dispersion shows only a slight and local minimum at $q$, a behavior analogous to the "roton" minimum in helium \cite{muller1991indication,fauque2022mesoscopic,orenstein2025observation}.
 Images of the polar nanodomains show that the periodic length scale $\lambda$ represents spatial correlations between the emergent polar nanodomains, rather than a true incommmensurate structural modulation.